coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 ### Contacting the author

 pdf2htmlEX is mostly written and maintained by 王璐 (Lu Wang).
-His email and twitter address of the author can be found in [README.md](https://github.com/coolwanglu/pdf2htmlEX/blob/master/README.md).
+His email and twitter account can be found in [README.md](https://github.com/coolwanglu/pdf2htmlEX/blob/master/README.md).

 Please post only messages that do not fit into the above channels, for example: